Suu Kyi's surprise attendance seen as boost for Myanmar peace talks

 “Today’s conference shows how the talks over the political transition and change of government in Myanmar are progressing unexpectedly quickly and smoothly as the parties learn to trust one another,” said Yohei Sasakawa, a peace envoy for Japan who has been involved in the talks for the last three years.

-By appearing to endorse Thein Sein’s efforts, Suu Kyi is also signaling to rebel groups to trust her and return to the negotiating table, Sasakawa added.
+By appearing to endorse Thein Sein’s efforts, Suu Kyi is also signalling to rebel groups to trust her and return to the negotiating table, Sasakawa added.

 “I think this has sent a very powerful message toward the groups that have thus far withheld their support for the ceasefire,” he told Reuters.